Isoperimetric and Sobolev inequalities on hypersurfaces in sub-Riemannian Carnot groups: Introduction

-Section \ref{mike} is devoted to our main result, that is an isoperimetric inequality for compact hypersurfaces with (or without) boundary, depending on the horizontal mean curvature $\MS$.
+Section \ref{mike} is devoted to our main results, that are a (global) monotonicity inequality for the $\HH$-perimeter and an isoperimetric-type inequality for compact hypersurfaces with (or without) boundary, depending on the horizontal mean curvature $\MS$.
 This extends to Carnot groups an inequality proved by Michael and Simon \cite{MS} and Allard \cite{Allard}, independently.